-Leasehold residencies in Ardwick with more than one hundred years left on the lease are sometimes regarded as a ‘virtual freehold’.
-This is where the lease is worth the same as a freehold interest in your home.
-In such situations there is often little upside in purchasing the freehold unless savings on ground rent and maintenance charges merit it.
+Leasehold residencies in Ardwick with in excess of one hundred years left on the lease are sometimes regarded as a ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your home.
+In such situations there is often little upside in purchasing the freehold unless savings on ground rent and maintenance charges justify it.

 | Lender | Requirement |